sohelshaikh01/Project_TicTacToe/Readme.md

 ![TicTacToe Game Overview](./game.jpg)

-The game look.
+#The basic look of the game.

 !!!
 At the time of building there .gif file present so use image to show result

-🚩Alert At First it show with form any click, so please reset befor playing.
+🚩Alert: Reset the game before playing because at first it will show win by clicking anywhere.